| Read Time: 6 minutes | Federal Employee Rights

 If managers or supervisors make comments that are likely to inhibit an employee’s or their coworker’s desire to engage in an EEO activity, it may be considered by the EEOC as a per se violation of anti-discrimination law.
 Even comments that express hurt regarding an EEO complaint or offering advice to an employee regarding the risks of filing an EEO complaint can be found unlawful.
 Additionally, proving a per se violation does not require a legal finding of intent.

 Meanwhile, comments that can be found reasonably likely to discourage employees from taking part in EEO activities are considered per se interference with the EEO process.
-With these cases, it is irrelevant if the complainant is deterred or not from pursuing their EEO claim.
+With these cases, it is irrelevant if the bad actors succeed in deterring the complainant from pursuing their EEO claim.

 What Does Retaliation Look Like in the Federal Workplace?